 Linear motion improvements for seats

-Bay Area Rapid Transit (BART) transports millions of people on a daily basis.
-These high volume/high traffic trains employ several ways to save on space.
+Bay Area Rapid Transit (BART) transports millions of people daily.
+These high volume, high traffic trains employ several ways to save on space.
 One such way is using positive locking seat adjusters that slide out for easy entry and exit.
 Recently, BART was looking to upgrade their driver’s seat assemblies with new parts to ensure continued operation.
 They turned to C & C Enterprises, who began updating and upgrading various parts of the seat.
-When they came to the linear guide adjustments, they recognized PBC Linear’s Redi-Rail® along with a custom slider.
-C & C then turned to PBC Linear’s expert product engineering team to work backwards and reverse-engineer the custom Redi-Rail for the seat.
+C & C then turned to the expert product engineering team at PBC Linear to work backwards and reverse-engineer the custom Redi-Rail® for the seat.

-The seat adjustment application was fairly straight-forward.
-Utilizing the custom Redi-Rail assembly, the driver could manually slide out 9 at full extension.
+The seat adjustment application was straight-forward.
+Utilizing a custom Redi-Rail assembly, the driver could manually slide out nine at full extension.
 The seat would then lock into position until further adjustment was necessary.
-To achieve this, the previous designer created a custom dual carriage slider of their own.
+To achieve this, the previous designer had created a custom dual carriage slider of their own.